Get Tech Tips

 An overview of SEER

 SEER, or Seasonal Energy Efficiency Ratio, is the standard measure of efficiency for central air conditioning systems.
 SEER is the ratio of total cooling capacity during normal periods of operation divided by the total electric energy input over that same period.
 This ratio can be represented by an equation that divides BTUs by watt-hours.
+(You can learn about the other ratios, such as EER and COP, by reading THIS article.)

 The higher the SEER, the less electricity is required for a central A/C unit to do its job.
 The U.S. Department of Energy (DOE) has a minimum energy conservation standard of 13 SEER in the north and 14 SEER in the south.
 Most manufacturers design central A/C systems to operate at or above those standards.
 Central A/C units that receive SEER ratings of 14 or more may qualify for ENERGY STAR® certification.
 ENERGY STAR® recognizes units with superior efficiency based on current efficiency rating systems.